sperrys/Chateau/README.md

 Arguments
 	- `"content"`
 Response:
-	- If successful, `"type": "RandomMessageResponse", "status": 200` and a random `"clients"` username.
+	- If successful, `"type": "RandomMessageResponse", "status": 200` and a random `"client"` username.
+	- If successful, `"type": "RandomMessageRecvResponse", "status": 200` and a random `"sender"` username, `"content": content`
+	- if failure is that client is not recognized, `"type": "ErrorResponse", "status": 301`
-	- if failure, `"type": "ErrorResponse", "status": 400`
+	- if failure is generic, `"type": "ErrorResponse", "status": 400`

 **Initiate Single Conversation**

-"type": "SingleMessageRequest"

-Arguments
-	- `"recipient"`
-	- `"content"`

-Response:
-	- If successful, `"type": "SingleMessageRecvResponse", "status": 200`, and `"sender"` and `"content"` goes to whoever gets the message.
-A "SingleMessageSendResponse" with `"status": 200` is sent to whoever sent the original single message request.
-	- If failure, `"type": ErrorResponse, "status": 400`

 # To Use The Python Test Client